prakharvr02/SOC-Automation/README.md

 # SOC Automation Project

 A Security Operations Center, or SOC for short, is a centralized team of IT Security professionals who monitor and manage an organization’s infrastructure.
 In this series of write-ups, we’ll build one!
-In part 1 we’ll look at a basic design, install Windows 10 and sysmon, and deploy two VMs for wazuh and TheHive using Linode.
+To begin, we’ll look at a basic design, install Windows 10 and sysmon, and deploy two VMs for Wazuh and TheHive using Linode.

-First, we need a design or a data flow for our SOC.
-I spent 5 minutes on draw.io and came up with this

 ![](https://github.com/prakharvr02/SOC-Automation/blob/main/Images/soc%20automation%20diagram.png)